Introduction

 Tip

-Customers on Anrok's Growth plan can select to automatically prefill certificate information using AI.
+Customers on Anrok's Custom plan can select to automatically prefill certificate information using AI.
 Please submit this form to upgrade and unlock AI prefill capabilities.

 - Under Customer details, search for the customer in the search bar.
 If the customer does not exist in Anrok yet (e.g., you have not created an invoice for the customer yet), click +Add customer, then enter the Customer ID and Customer name.
 When entering the customer ID, be sure to add the